Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 Hairball Diet

-Perhaps the most common vet-recommended hairball remedy is a specialized hairball diet.
+One of the most common vet-recommended hairball remedies is this hairball remedy lotion sold on Amazon.

 Laxatives